Eleanor Laing: Parliamentary career

+Deputy Speaker (2013–2024)

+In May 2013, the First Deputy Chairman of Ways and Means, Nigel Evans, was arrested on suspicion of rape and sexual assault.
+He was acquitted of those charges, but resigned from his position in the Chair on 10 September 2013.
+On 16 October, Laing was elected to succeed Evans as the First Deputy Chair, the holder of which post is one of the Deputy Speakers of the House.

-After the 2010 general election, and the return of the Conservatives to power, Laing did not receive a post in the Government.
-On 16 October 2013, she was elected as the First Deputy Chairman of Ways and Means, the holder of which post is one of the Deputy Speakers.
-Laing was re-elected at the 2015 general election.
-In January 2016, Laing publicly criticised Tulip Siddiq, who was seven months pregnant at the time, for breaking the customs of the House by leaving a debate shortly after speaking.
+At the 2015 general election, Laing was again re-elected with an increased vote share of 54.8% and an increased majority of 17,978.

+In January 2016, Laing criticised Tulip Siddiq, who was seven months pregnant at the time, for breaking the customs of the House by leaving a debate shortly after speaking.
 Siddiq had already been in the debate for two hours and left at 14:30 to eat.
 According to witnesses, Laing told Siddiq not to use her pregnancy as an excuse for her behaviour.

-Laing voted to leave in the 2016 European Union membership referendum and was happy with the result.
-Laing was re-elected at the 2017 general election and continued in her role as a deputy speaker in the 57th Parliament.
-Laing was re-elected at the 2019 general election which she described a "very nasty election".
+Laing voted leave in the 2016 Brexit referendum.

+At the snap 2017 general election, Laing was again re-elected with an increased vote share of 62% and an increased majority of 18,243.
+Laing was again re-elected at the 2019 general election with an increased vote share of 64.4% and an increased majority of 22,173, an election which she described as "very nasty".

 Laing stood in the 2019 Speaker election, to replace John Bercow, campaigning on restoring trust to the House of Commons.
 Laing was critical of Bercow, and called his impartiality into question, pledging to do things differently and bring kindness to the Speaker's chair.
-Laing lost out to Lindsay Hoyle, but declared her intention to stand to replace him as Deputy Speaker of the House of Commons.
+Laing lost to Lindsay Hoyle, but declared her intention to stand to replace him as Deputy Speaker of the House of Commons.
 She was elected by her fellow MPs, and became the first woman to be the Chairman of Ways and Means.